 I will discuss intergroup contact as the primary solution to group conflict in the identity perspective.
 Intergroup contact, interactions between group members in which members of different groups work together to achieve common goals, is not the only solution for group conflict, but I believe it is the most promising solution (see Böhm, Rusch, and Baron 2018 for a summary of others.)
 Intergroup contact has the potential to (1) change incentives for fighting and peace, (2) debias perceptions of the outgroup, and (3) provide opportunities for costly signaling.
 Put another way, intergroup contact can increase the bargaining range and help solve information and commitment problems.

-Intergroup contact can increase the value of peace and decrease the value of fighting, thereby increasing the bargaining range and increasing the likelihood that there are peace agreements both sides prefer to fighting.
-Intergroup contact does this first by highlighting the material benefits of cooperation.
+Intergroup contact can increase the value of peace and decrease the value of fighting, by highlighting the material benefits of cooperation.
 Few members of groups in conflict are likely to have benefited from working with the outgroup, so they may associate the outgroup with undesirable outcomes.
 When groups achieve a goal through cooperation that is mutually beneficial to both, it adds previously unforeseen benefits to cooperation.
 The prospect of benefits through cooperation can motivate individuals to develop more positive attitudes towards cooperation (Grady 2020a; Rohner, Thoenig, and Zilibotti 2013).
 If cooperation is beneficial to the group, the group may develop norms that encourage cooperation [Axelrod (1986); chris: cite?].

 Along with increasing the perceived value of peace, intergroup contact can also remove benefits to fighting for group members who gain psychological utility or enjoy social rewards from harming the outgroup.
 Intergroup contact humanizes and creates positive attitudes towards the other side (Pettigrew 1998; Pettigrew and Tropp 2006), and group members only gain utility from harming the outgroup if the outgroup is viewed negatively and without empathy (Böhm, Rusch, and Gürerk 2016; Weisel and Böhm 2015; Cikara et al. 2014).
 Likewise, groups norms that promote cooperation will give social punishments, not social rewards, for aggressive action towards the outgroup.
 When the outgroup is not hated, harming them loses its luster.

 As well as increasing the utility of cooperation relative to fighting, for intergroup contact to help resolve group conflict it must help solve information and commitment problems.
-Intergroup contact can help solve these problems by assuring each group that the other side prefer cooperation to fighting.
+Intergroup contact can solve these problems by assuring each group that the other side prefer cooperation to fighting.
 It is not enough that each group prefers cooperation, they must have the opportunity to signal that preference to the other side, and the other side must accept the signal.
 Without this shared knowledge, groups may remain in conflict because of information and/or commitment problems.
+Intergroup contact provides these opportunities for repeated signals and knowledge sharing.